 Upon successful completion, students will have the knowledge and skills to:

-- Use Stata to manage and analyse data.
+- use statistical software to manage and analyse data;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours in total over the semester consisting of lectures, tutorials and private study time.

 See Class Summary.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 - Student Contribution Band: